WHAT IS A FRANKENCHICKEN AND WHY ARE THEY A PROBLEM?

 Their unnaturally fast growth, caused by decades of intense selective breeding, can cause them many painful health problems.

 Even before facing slaughter, Frankenchickens suffer from higher rates of organ failure, lameness, burns from being forced to lie in their own waste, and diseases like white striping in their muscles.
-In fact, over 1.5 million chickens, mostly Frankenchickens, die prematurely on UK farms every week.
+In fact, approximately half a million chickens die every week on UK farms.

 Is your supermarket selling you Frankenchickens?